hacks-guide/Guide_Wii/docs/hu_HU/faq.md

 USB merevlemezek vásárlásakor csak három jelenlegi HDD-gyártó létezik: Western Digital, Seagate és Toshiba.
 Minden más merevlemezgyártó cég megszűnt, és vagy csődbe ment, vagy a fent említett három cég beolvasztotta őket.
 Ennek ellenére, ha van egy másik cég által gyártott merevlemezed, annak még működnie kell!
 A merevlemezek technológiája az elmúlt körülbelül 10 évben nagyjából változatlan maradt.
 Csak ellenőrizd a S.M.A.R.T. adatokat, hogy megbizonyosodj arról, hogy a meghajtó nem hibásodott meg, mielőtt az összes adatod rápakolod.

-A 2,5 hüvelykes meghajtók a legtöbb esetben jól működnek a Wii-n kizárólag USB-ről, de a 3,5 hüvelykes meghajtók több energiát fogyasztanak, és mindig szükség lesz külső hálózati adapterre.
+For hard drive sizing, 2.5 inch drives should work fine in most cases running off of USB power alone on a Wii, but 3.5 inch drives consume more power and will always need an external power adapter.
 Figyelj arra, hogy meghatározd, hogy mit szeretnél csinálni a külső meghajtóval.

-A Wii U felhasználók számára erősen ajánlott egy külső tápellátást igénylő merevlemez, vagy a 2,5 hüvelykes meghajtókhoz egy tápellátássaln rendelkező USB hub és/vagy Y kábel használata.
+For Wii U users, it is highly recommended to have a hard drive that uses external power, or to use a powered USB hub and/or Y cable for 2.5 inch drives.
+This is due to the Wii U not providing enough power over its USB ports, unlike the Wii.

 A Wii mini felhasználók számára külső tápellátású USB hub használata ajánlott, hogy egyszerre lehessen külső tárolót, internetadaptert és egyéb perifériákat csatlakoztatni.
 A meghajtók tápellátásához Y-kábelt is használhatsz.

 Ami a vásárlási lehetőségeket illeti, ez nagyrészt három különböző forgatókönyv határozható meg:

 - Új külső merevlemez vásárlása a semmiből: Az új külső meghajtók vadonatújként körülbelül 60 USD a 2TB, 50 USD az 1TB, körülbelül 30 USD az 1TB-nél kisebb méreteknél.
-Bármit is teszel, próbálj meg a fent felsorolt három jelenlegi gyártó márkánál maradni, de ne feledd, hogy az 1 Tb-nál kisebb méretű meghajtók esetében a kínálat gyér.
+Try to stick within the three present manufacturing brands listed above, but bear in mind that offerings are sparse for drive sizes lower than 1TB.
-- Új merevlemez és új ház vásárlása: Az új merevlemezek decens módon olcsóbbak, mintha előre gyártott merevlemezt vásárolnál, és az új merevlemez elhelyezéséhez vásárolhatsz házakat is.
-A 2,5 hüvelykes házak általában csak USB-ről táplálhatóak, míg a 3,5 hüvelykes házakhoz szinte mindig külső adapter is jár a tápellátáshoz.
-Egy példa ára egy 500 GB-os Western Digital meghajtó és egy 2,5 hüvelykes meghajtóház vásárlása az Amazonról - összességében körülbelül 30 USD.
+- Buying a new hard drive, and a new enclosure: You can buy a hard drive, as well as an enclosure to store this hard drive, with the added benefit that the drive can be swapped as desired.
+2.5 inch enclosures can normally be powered off of USB alone, while 3.5 inch enclosures almost always need externally provided power.
+An example is buying a 1TB 2.5 inch hard drive as well as 2.5 inch drive enclosure, which may cost around 80 USD.
-- Burkolat vásárlása egy már meglévő merevlemezhez: Ha már van egy merevlemeze, akkor azt egy házba helyezheti, és használhatja a Wii számára.
-Az Amazonon 10 és 20 USD közötti áron találhat burkolatokat, feltéve, hogy van egy meghajtó, amellyel elláthatja.
+- Buying an enclosure for an already existing hard drive: If you already have a usable drive, you can slot it into an enclosure and use it with your Wii.
+Enclosures can be found for prices ranging between 10 to 20 USD on Amazon.

 ### USB eszközök - SSD-k vásárlása